devjgm/papers/cpp_time_zone.md

 complexities.
 On the other hand, conversions going in the other direction could be specified as either skipped or repeated civil times, possibly requiring the caller to choose the desired outcome.
-In most cases the programmer will not have to make this decision as the shorthand syntax (`operator|`) shown thus far will choose a good default.
+In most cases the programmer will not have to make this decision as the `convert()` functions shown thus far will choose a good default.
 However, if the chosen default is not desired, the programmer is free to select their own.

 The following example considers 2015-03-08 02:30:00, which did not exist in New York, USA.